Infectious Waste and Prion Disease

-I wish that I could support wastewater reclamation and the application of sewage sludge (biosolids).
+I wish that I could support wastewater reclamation and the application of sewage sludge (biosolids) on open land.
 Unfortunately, I have reversed course on my position over the past decade and now I only see unacceptable risks.
-The reason for my reversal is a microscopic protein particle called a prion.
+The reason for my reversal is an unstoppable, deadly protein particle called a prion.

 The problem is that prion diseases are on the rise around the world in people and animals.
 Since prions cause a deadly, incurable disease in people, wildlife and livestock, it seems to be prudent to question prion pathways and policies.
 Prion diseases kill everything in their path.
 There is no cure.
 They are always fatal.
 Since prions are unstoppable, they are a threat to food and water supplies around the world.
 Carelessly spreading prions via any pathway is reckless and criminal.
 Since the safety of biosolids cannot be proven, the practice must be stopped based on common sense.